hm-lang/core/proposals/intro.md

 ## generic/template classes

-To create a generic class, you put the keyword `gen` in front of the `class` keyword, which is useful if your class inherits from a parent which is a generic/template class.
+To create a generic class, you put the expression `@(types...)` after the `class` keyword.
+You can use these new types for any class inheritance from a parent which is a generic/template class.

 ```
 # create a class with two generic types, `key` and `value`:
-genericClass := gen(key, value) class(object)(
+genericClass := class @(key, value) (object) (
     reset(This.Key: key, This.Value: value): null
 )